Independent Presbyterian Church

 The Foundation has chosen summer learning loss in K-12 students as an area of focus.

 • Students from lower-income families tend to lag in academic performance when compared to other students.
 Studies have shown that about two thirds of the gap can be attributed to summer learning loss.
-More insight into this issue can be gained from the National Summer Learning Association. ( http://www.summerlearning.org/?page=know_the_facts )
+More insight into this issue can be gained from the website of the National Summer Learning Association.

 • The Foundation began working with the summer program conducted by IPC at the Children’s Fresh Air Farm in 2010, and has since supported a growing number of programs in Birmingham.
 These programs have achieved significant academic gains, often realizing a two-month (or greater) gain in both reading and math over the course of the summer rather than the two- to three-month loss that would be expected absent the summer work.
 Our experience has shown that community-based organizations and schools can readily replicate these results, and the Foundation is eager to share that experience with Alabama organizations who wish to explore starting a program or strengthening the academic components of an existing program.

-• In 2012, the Foundation entered a funding partnership known as Summer Adventures in Learning (SAIL).
-The partners include the Belk Foundation, Daniel Foundation of Alabama, Mike & Gillian Goodrich Foundation, IPC Foundation, Community Foundation of Greater Birmingham and United Way of Central Alabama.
-We believe that combining our resources will allow us to have greater impact than working independently.
+In 2012, the Foundation entered a funding partnership known as Summer Adventures in Learning (SAIL).
+The ten funding partners believe that combining our resources will allow us to have greater impact than working independently.